ananthakumaran/tide/README.md

 Sadly, this won't work for TypeScript < 2.0.
 You can clone the repo locally and checkout the old version though.

+**How do I copy the type information shown in minibuffer?**

+Tide has `tide-documentation-at-point` command to show the documentation for the symbol at point.
+By default, it will not show the buffer if only type information is available.
+This behavior can be overridden by setting `(setq tide-always-show-documentation t)`

 ### Custom Variables

 ##### tide-sync-request-timeout `2`